Behavioral Health program list

 Models may include, but are not limited to, the following: contractual, where two separate, legal entities enter into an agreement to staff and operate a single program either at a location specifically identified for the provision of integrated care or located within another institution (such as a school-based health center); a distinct, integrated program located within a larger entity such as a Veterans Health Administration campus; the colocating of complementary disciplines such as the placement of behavioral staff in a primary care setting (as in a federally qualified health center) or primary care staff in a community mental health center; or a single organization that incorporates both behavioral health and primary care services into an integrated model.
 Although most integrated models focus on primary care, the standards could also be applied to an integrated system located in specialty care settings such as OB/GYN and HIV.

-These intensive services are provided in a supportive and interactive manner and directed toward maintaining or restoring a positive family relationship.
+Intensive family-based services are provided in a supportive and interactive manner and directed toward maintaining or restoring a healthy family relationship by building and strengthening the capacity of families to care for their children.
 The services are time limited and are initially intensive, based on the needs of the family.
-The services demonstrate a multisystemic approach to treatment and have a goal of keeping families together.
-The services may include wraparound and family preservation programs.
-The program may also provide services directed toward family restoration when a child has been in an out-of-home placement.
+The services demonstrate a multisystemic approach and have a goal of keeping families together or supporting reunification when a child has been in an out-of-home placement.
+The services may include wraparound and family preservation type programs.

 Office-based opioid treatment (OBOT) programs are medically managed programs that provide treatment services to persons with opioid use disorders.
 Central to treatment are medications, typically buprenorphine or naltrexone, which are provided in concert with other medical and psychosocial interventions designed to realize a person’s highest achievable recovery.
 Based on the needs of the persons served, these programs provide or arrange for a comprehensive array of treatment services that includes counseling/therapy, medication supports, social supports, education and training, care coordination, and other recovery-enhancing services.